Volo (airline)

 Volo Airways Dominicana (formerly branded as Aeronaves Dominicanas and AeroDomca) is a charter airline with facilities in Las Americas International Airport and main offices in Santo Domingo, Dominican Republic.
+It is currently the Longest-Lived Airline in the Entire Dominican Republic, (by Age) Created in 1980, it was not acquired by new owners until 2023/2024.
+Applying a change in business model.

 Destinations

-The airline serves major cities of the Dominican Republic and the Caribbean.
-The services offered are transfer, freight, overflight, advertising, air ambulance,and tour services.
+airline serves major cities of the Dominican Republic and the Caribbean.
+The services offered are transfer, freight, overflight, advertising, air ambulance, Aircraft, Crew, Maintenance and Insurance (ACMI) and tour services.

+2025-2026 the Airline operates flights for Sunrise Airways under an ACMI contract.

 Fleet

 As of August 2025, Volo operates the following aircraft: